notoriousbdg/vrops-dashboard-vms_on_local_datastores/README.md

 ## Support

-This dashboard requires vRealize Operation 7.5 Advanced or Enterprise edition.
+This dashboard requires vRealize Operation 7.5 or 8.0 Advanced or Enterprise edition.

 Please open an [issue](https://github.com/notoriousbdg/vrops-dashboard-vms_on_local_datastores/issues) for feedback.